 At Stratus, we use a team-based approach when supporting our clients as they prepare their MBA applications.
 Going into the last month before Round 2 submission deadlines, I decided to have some of my talented colleagues share their insights on how you should approach various components of your business school applications.

 But first, a few words about school selection.
-If you absolutely need to be in business school in September 2024, craft a list of schools that includes your dream school, stretch schools, target schools, and even one or two likely schools.
+If you absolutely need to be in business school in September 2025, craft a list of schools that includes your dream school, stretch schools, target schools, and even one or two likely schools.
 It may be the case that a likely school is actually a part-time program at a stretch school.
 Don’t presume you will be accepted to a program simply because your stats are stronger than the program average.
 Make sure to do your research and demonstrate your fit with and interest in what each program offers.
 See “How to Find the Best Business Schools for You” for more guidance.

 Post-MBA Goals

 If you say your goal is to work in consulting for MBB (McKinsey, Bain, or Boston Consulting Group) but you give no background or context, it is hard to stand out.
 However, if you share that you have worked with strategy consultants in your current role as an internal retail strategy analyst and have been inspired by their data-driven recommendations, you give the reader some context.
 Business schools know that you may change your career goals, but they want to know what drives your goals and that you understand how the resources in their program can help you reach these goals.
-To learn more about setting goals, see “Seven Tips for Writing a Standout Goals Essay for Your MBA Applications.”
+To learn more about setting goals, see “Six Tips for Writing a Standout Goals Essay for Your MBA Applications.”

 Donna Bauman – Kellogg alum and former UNC Kenan-Flagler MBA admissions committee member